 The documents for the first meeting can be found below:

 - Study LVIII A – W.G.1 – Doc.
 1 - Annotated Draft Agenda

 - Study LVIII A – W.G.1 – Doc.
 2 - Issues Paper

 - Study LVIII A – W.G.1 – Doc.
 3 rev. 1 - Background research report

 - Study LVIII A – W.G.1 – Doc.
 4 rev. 1 - Report

 Second Working Group Meeting (14 – 16 December 2020)

-The Second Session of the Working Group will take place on 14-16 December 2020.
+The Second Session of the Working Group took place on 14-16 December 2020.

-The following documents have been made available for the second session:
+The following documents for the second meeting can be found below: